Skip to content

 When were chimneys invented and where did they originate?

-Chimneys were invented in northern Europe during the 11th or 12th century.
-This invention largely fixed the problem of smoke by more reliably venting it outside buildings.
+Chimneys were invented in northern Europe in the 11th or 12th century.
+They solved the problem of smoke more reliably than earlier methods, allowed fireplaces to have a draft, and made it practical to install multiple fireplaces in a single building.